 End of the roller coaster

 Just over a year has passed since I had my sudden cardiac arrest at 21 years old at my desk and life since has been full of ups and downs.
 Life after a cardiac arrest is one that can only be described as a roller-coaster which people only understand once they have had one.
-I received a phone call from someone who worked for my local ambulance trust a day before my ‘1 year anniversary’ asking me whether I would be happy to attend a ‘survivors afternoon’ with the crews that attended my cardiac arrest on the day.
-I was finally at… Read more “End of the roller coaster”
+I received a phone call from someone who worked for my local ambulance trust a day before my ‘1 year anniversary’ asking me whether I would be happy to attend a ‘survivors afternoon’ with the crews that… Read more “End of the roller coaster”

 Stubborn old gits